xapian/xapian-gsoc-proposal/proposal.rst

         Even though internally Integer is an int but both are different types.
         Code and error here (https://pastebin.com/bvz5QLZJ).

+        /* code :

+        func main(){
+        tm := xapian.NewTermGenerator()
+        // tm.Set_stemming_strategy(xapian.TermGeneratorSTEM_NONE) --> fails

+        // for Stem Startegy enum in TermGenerator class
+        // swig defines a type XapianTermGeneratorStem_strategy int
+        // and for each element in  enum a type is created as
+        // type TermGeneratorSTEM_SOME int is created.
+        // so before passing to the functions converion should happen
+        // even both hold the same internal type.

+        tm.Set_stemming_strategy(xapian.TermGeneratorSTEM_NONE(xapian.TermGeneratorSTEM_SOME))
+        fmt.Println(tm)
+        }

+        OUTPUT(WHEN FAILED) :
+        /root/xapian-enum.go:8:26: cannot use xapian.TermGeneratorSTEM_NONE (type int) as type xapian.XapianTermGeneratorStem_strategy in argument to tm.Set_stemming_strategy

+        */

         The way swig wraps the enums is not that natural and there should type conversions before passing to appropriate function for proper functioning. (https://pastebin.com/X8K1q9Rh)